Convenient Non-Refrigerated Snack Options for Hospital

 A few practical tips:

-Whether it’s a long treatment day or simply being out of your usual routine, having a few nourishing snacks packed can reduce uncertainty and help you feel more supported.
+Whether it’s a long treatment day or simply being out of your usual routine, having a few nourishing snacks packed can reduce uncertainty and take one small thing off your mind.

 If you or a loved one would find further ideas or support helpful around eating during treatment or hospital visits, you’re welcome to get in touch.